jeremytammik/voltage_controlled_relay/README.md

 ## Live Test

-We leave the house for a while end of May.
+We leave the house for a while in June.
-During our absence, I want the hot water heat pump (wwwp) to run on PV, at least part of the time.
+During our absence, I want the hot water heat pump (wwwp) to run on PV as much as possible.
 Hence, a rather hurried final first implementation and live test before leaving.
 I eliminate R1 and just left R2 implemented using the DPDT relay with the relay driver described above: